 An EEA national has a right of residence in the United Kingdom if they can show that they are ‘exercising their treaty rights’, or have acquired permanent residence under EU law.
 They usually do this by working or being self-employed but there are other ways.
-Full guidance on the exercise of treaty rights is given in the EEA home office guidance.
+Full details on the exercise of treaty rights is given in the EEA & Swiss nationals home office guidance.

-The partners of EEA nationals who are exercising their treaty rights in the UK, or have acquired permanent residence under EEA law, currently can apply under the simpler regime of EEA laws rather than domestic UK law, so that the UK immigration rules do not apply.
-The exception to this is fiancé(e)/proposed civil partner applications which come under UK law, but currently this route is only available to the partners of EEA nationals who have acquired permanent residence and have a document certifying this.
+The partners of EEA nationals who are exercising their treaty rights in the UK, or have acquired permanent residence under EEA law, currently can apply under the simpler regime of EEA laws rather than domestic UK law, so that the UK Immigration Rules do not apply.

-A non-EEA partner who is already in the UK can make an application for the right to remain (a residence card) on form EEA(FM) if they are married or in a civil partnership, whilst unmarried partners should use form EEA(EFM) and it is possible to do this at the same time as the sponsor’s application for a registration certificate (though an EEA national does not need to have a registration certificate to live and work in UK).
+A non-EEA partner who is already in the UK can make an application for the right to remain (a residence card) on form EEA(FM) if they are married or in a civil partnership, whilst unmarried partners should use form EEA(EFM) and it is possible to do this at the same time as the sponsor’s application for a registration certificate.

-A residence card will be granted to the spouse/civil partner of an EEA national regardless of their immigration status, but we would advise you to obtain legal advice if your immigration status is in question, and the situation is less straightforward for durable partners.
+A residence card will currently be granted to the spouse/civil partner of an EEA national regardless of their immigration status, but we would strongly advise you to obtain legal advice if your immigration status is in question.
+The situation is less straightforward for ‘durable’ partners.

 Dual British/EEA nationals

-European law does not provide for fiancé(e)s/proposed civil partners.
-If the EEA national has acquired permanent residence and has a document certifying this, the partner can use the fiancé(e)/proposed civil partner category.
+European law does not provide for fiancés/proposed civil partners.
+If the EEA national has acquired permanent residence and has a document certifying this, the partner can currently use the fiancé/proposed civil partner category.
 Otherwise, the couple will need to marry abroad or use a marriage/civil partnership visit visa and then leave the UK to apply for an EEA family permit.
 Alternatively, they can apply as unmarried partners if they satisfy the requirements.